-Sicilian carts are a symbol of Sicilian tradition and folklore.
-Known all over the world they have originated in Sicily around the 8th century.
-The carts were built by skilled craftsmen called “carradori” (coachbuilders) and were once used for transporting goods of all kinds.
+Sicilian carts are a tradition and a local folklore icon.
+Known all over the world, they originated in Sicily around the 18th century.

 In ancient times, they were built by carradori (coach builders), skilled local craftsmen, and used to transport all kinds of goods.